 - Run Etcher.

-- Click Flash from file, find the Chromium OS image you have previously downloaded, and add it.
+- Click Flash from file and find the Chromium OS image you have previously downloaded and add it.

 - Click Select Drive and select the USB you prepared.